InDrive: Corporate development

 In October 2022, inDriver rebranded and became inDrive, transforming into a group of companies.

 In February 2023, inDrive raised $150m in an innovative hybrid instrument from General Catalyst for marketing and growth, expansion into new verticals.

+In 2023, inDrive assembled an in-house corporate venture capital arm focused on emerging markets – New Ventures.
+Andries Smit became the head of New Ventures.
+In 2024, inDrive invested into grocery startups Krave Mart in Pakistan and Ryadom in Kazakhstan through New Ventures.

+In February 2024, inDrive launched inDrive Money, offering cash loans to drivers operating on its platform in Mexico, aiming to address the financial needs of drivers who are often excluded by traditional financial institutions.
+Later that year, InDrive Money was launched in Colombia, and in March 2025 — in Indonesia and Peru.

+By 2025 inDrive’s courier delivery service for small businesses and general users was launched in Brazil, Ecuador, Egypt, India, Mexico, Peru, Pakistan, South Africa, Colombia, Kazakhstan, Nigeria and more.

+Similarly, in 2025 inDrive’s ride service between cities City to City operates in India, Pakistan, Brazil, Colombia, Egypt, Marocco, Kazakhstan and other countries.

+In March 2024, inDrive secured another $150m from General Catalyst to bolster its product and market expansion plans.

 App description

-To request a ride, the user specifies the starting point and destination address of the ride, the price they are willing to pay and if they have any comments for the driver.
-Drivers can make a counter-offer to the price offered by the passenger.
-Other options include adding additional destinations, indicating the need for a child seat, etc. The information of the car and driver confirmed for the service will appear on the passenger's phone screen.
-This includes the driver's rating and contact, the car's approximate arrival time and its real-time geolocation point on the map.
+To request a ride, the user specifies the starting point and destination address, the price they are willing to pay, and any comments for the driver.
+Drivers can make a counter-offer to the price proposed by the passenger.
+Other options include adding additional destinations and indicating the need for a child seat, among others.
+The information about the car and driver confirmed for the service will appear on the passenger's phone screen.
+This includes the driver's rating and contact information, the car's approximate arrival time, and its real-time geolocation on the map.

+According to Sensor Tower analytics, in 2024 inDrive remained the second most downloaded app in the ride-hailing category globally for the third consecutive year. inDrive also ranked fifth as the most downloaded travel app in 2024.

 Awards

 inDriver was nominated for the GSMA Global Mobile Awards (GLOMO) 2019 in the 'Most Innovative Mobile App' category.

 The service was named Google Play's 2019 Best Everyday Essential app in Brazil.

-inDrive won the SHIELD Trust Awards 2022.
+inDrive won the SHIELD Trust Awards 2022 and 2024.